Azure/azure-iot-sdks/readme.md

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Microsoft Azure IoT SDKs

-This repository contains both IoT device SDKs and IoT service SDKs.
+This repository references Microsoft Azure IoT device SDKs and IoT service SDKs.
 Device SDKs enable you connect client devices to Azure IoT Hub.
 Service SDKs enable you to manage your IoT Hub service instance.

 Visit http://azure.com/iotdev to learn more about developing applications for Azure IoT.

 > **Important Notice**
 >
-> All SDKs have now been moved in their own repositories (see links below).
+> **All SDKs have now been moved in their own repositories (see links below).
 > We are going to deprecate the *develop* branch on Jan 31, 2016.
-> We are not accepting pull-requests on this repository anymore.
-If you have a pending pull-request, please move it to the appropriate SDK repository.
+> We are not accepting pull-requests on this repository anymore.**

 ## Microsoft Azure IoT SDKs